YourGPT/llmspark-nodejs/README.md

 # @yourgpt/llmspark-nodejs

-This @yourgpt/llmspark-nodejs package provides convenient access to the yourgpt.ai/llm-spark REST API from JavaScript.
+This @yourgpt/llmspark-nodejs package provides convenient access to the [LLM Spark](https://yourgpt.ai/llm-spark) REST API from JavaScript.
 It allows you to interact with the API and harness the power of AI for various tasks.

 ## Installation